A Lightcone Embedding of the Twin Building of a Hyperbolic Kac-Moody Group: Special results for the twin building in rank 2

 and

-See Figure 1 as an illustration for the ``Fibonacci" rank 2 hyperbolic root system, and see Figure 2 for the rank 2 hyperbolic root system coming from the Cartan matrix $A$ given at the beginning of Section 8, with $a = 2$ and $b = 3$, which has simple roots of different lengths.
+See Fig.~\ref{figure:Figure1} as an illustration for the ``Fibonacci'' rank~2 hyperbolic root system, and see Fig.~\ref{figure:Figure2} for the rank 2 hyperbolic root system coming from the Cartan matrix $A$ given at the beginning of Section~\ref{section:Lightcone construction of the Tits building in rank 2 hyperbolic type}, with $a = 2$ and $b = 3$, which has simple roots of different lengths.
 The real roots are on the red hyperbolas, and the non-standard partition is according to whether a root is on a left branch or a right branch.
+Imaginary roots of $\cF{\rm ib}$ are the blue dots inside the Tits cone (gray line asymptotes).
+The two green lines closest to the vertical $y$-axis are the lines fixed by $w_1$ ($\a_1(h) = 0$) and fixed by $w_2$ ($\a_2(h) = 0$), so the fundamental domains $C^+$ and $C^-$ (previously denoted by $\cC^\pm$) above and below the $x$-axis, respectively, are the wedges bounded by those green lines.
+Then $\bigcup\limits_{w\in W} w\cdot C^\pm$ fills up each component of the Tits cone.
+In contrast, the action of $W$ on the real roots has two orbits, and there are elements of each orbit on both left and right branches.
+The intersection of each timelike branch $\ft_r$, $r<0$, with the tessellation of the Tits cone gives the tessellation of each timelike branch into intervals, so we can map a pair of timelike branches,~$\ft_r$, onto a pair of real lines,~$A^\pm$, each tessellated by unit intervals centered on the integers.
+Then the fundamental domain (chamber) in $A^\pm$ is the interval $C^\pm_0 = \big[\frac{-1}{2}, \frac{1}{2}\big]$ centered on~$0$, and we label the chamber centered on $n\in\Z$ by $C^\pm_n = w(n)C^\pm_0 = \big[n-\frac{1}{2}, n+\frac{1}{2}\big]$ as shown in Fig.~\ref{figure:Figure3}.
+We may label the vertices $v^\pm_{n+\frac{1}{2}} = C^\pm_n \cap C^\pm_{n+1}$ (chamber walls) by elements in $\Z+\frac{1}{2}$.
+The action of the generators of $W$ on the real lines $A^\pm$ are easily given by the formulas